 David Neale in Belgium points out: …the name “Flinders” is a corruption of the Dutch word “vlinders”, the plural of “vlinder” which means… butterfly!

-Co-charted with the Australian cover version by Matt Flinders in Sydney, Brisbane and Adelaide.
+Co-charted with the Australian cover version by Matt Flinders.

-Daniel Gerard: singer-songwriter, based in France, born Gèrard Daniel Kherlakian in Rio de Janeiro, Brazil in 1941 (although de.wikipedia has him born in Paris but spending his childhood in Rio).
-His initial rock’n’roll and recording career began in late-50s France but was interrupted by service in the French army.
+Singer-songwriter Danyel Gérard (Gérard Danyel Kherlakian b.
+1941) was born in Paris but lived in Rio de Janeiro as a youngster until returning to France in 1953.
+His initial rock’n’roll and recording career began in the late-50s but was interrupted by service in the French army.